On Particle Methods for Parameter Estimation in State-Space Models: Experimental Results

-We proceed to see how the bias and variance of the estimates of $\mathcal{S}_{n}^{\theta}$ affect the ML estimates, when the former are used within both an off-line and an on-line EM algorithm; see Figures \ref{fig:offlineEM} and \ref{fig:onlineEM} respectively.
-For the model in (\ref{eq:dlm1}) the E-step corresponds to computing $\mathcal{S}_{n}^{\theta}$ where $s_{k}(x_{k-1},x_{k})=\left((y_{k}-x_{k})^{2},x_{k-1}^{2},x_{k-1}x_{k},x_{k}^{2}\right)$ and the M-step update function is given by We compare the estimates of $\theta^{\ast}$ when the E-step is computed using the $\mathcal{O}(N)$ and the $\mathcal{O}(N^{2})$ methods described in the previous section with $150^{2}$ and $150$ particles respectively.
-A simulated dataset for $\theta^{\ast}=(\rho^{\ast},\tau^{*},\sigma^{*})=(0.8,1,.2)$ will be used.
+We compare the estimates of $\theta^{\ast}$ when the E-step is computed using the $\mathcal{O}(N)$ and the $\mathcal{O}(N^{2})$ methods described in the previous section with $150^{2}$ and $150$ particles, respectively.
+A simulated data set for $\theta^{\ast}=(\rho^{\ast },\tau^{*},\sigma^{*})=(0.8,1,0.2)$ will be used.
 In every case we will initialize the algorithm using $\theta_{0}=(0.1,0.1,0.2)$ and assume $\sigma^{*}$ is known.
-In Figures \ref{fig:offlineEM} and \ref{fig:onlineEM} we present the results obtained using 150 independent replications of the algorithm.
-For the off-line EM, we use $25$ iterations for $T=100,1000,2500,5000,10000$.
-For the on-line EM, we use $T=10^{5}$ with the step size set as $\gamma_{n}=n{}^{-0.8}$ and for the first $50$ iterations no M-step update is performed.
-This ``freezing'' phase is required to allow for a reasonable estimation of the summary statistic; see \cite{Cap09}, \cite{cappe11jcgs} for more details.
-Note that in Figure \ref{fig:onlineEM} we plot only the results after the algorithm has converged, i.e. for $n\geq5\text{\ensuremath{\times}10}^{4}$.
+In Figures~\ref{figofflineEM} and \ref{figonlineEM} we present the results obtained using 150 independent replications of the algorithm.
+For the off-line EM, we use $25$ iterations for $T={}$100, 1000, 2500, 5000, 10,000.
+For the on-line EM, we use $T=10^{5}$ with the step size set as $\gamma _{n}=n{}^{-0.8}$ and for the first $50$ iterations no M-step update is performed.
+This ``freezing'' phase is required to allow for a reasonable estimation of the summary statistic; see \cite{Cap09,cappe11jcgs} for more details.
+Note that in Figure~\ref{figonlineEM} we plot only the results after the algorithm has converged, that is, for $n\geq5 \times10^{4}$.
 In each case, both the $\mathcal{O}(N)$ and the $\mathcal{O}(N^{2})$ methods yield fairly accurate results given the low number of particles used.
-However we note, as observed previously in the literature, that the on-line EM as well as the on-line gradient ascent method requires a substantial number of observations, i.e. over 10000, before achieving convergence \cite{Cap09}, \cite{cappe11jcgs}, \cite{delmoralforward}, \cite{poyadjis2009}.
-For smaller datasets, these algorithms can also be used by going through the data say $K$ times.
-Typically this method is cheaper than iterating (\ref{eq:batchgradient}) or (\ref{eq:Qfunction})-(\ref{eq:maximiEM}) $K$ times the off-line algorithms and can yield comparable parameter estimates \cite{yildirim2013}.
+However, we note, as observed previously in the literature, that the on-line EM as well as the on-line gradient ascent method requires a substantial number of observations, that is, over 10,000, before achieving convergence \cite{Cap09,cappe11jcgs,delmoralforward,poyadjis2009}.
+For smaller data sets, these algorithms can also be used by going through the data, say, $K$ times.
+Typically, this method is cheaper than iterating (\ref{eqbatchgradient}) or (\ref {eqQfunction})--(\ref{eqmaximiEM}) $K$~times the off-line algorithms and can yield comparable parameter estimates \cite{yildirim2013}.
 Experimentally, the properties of the estimates of $\mathcal{S}_{n}^{\theta}$ discussed earlier appear to translate into properties of the resulting parameter estimates: the $\mathcal{O}(N)$ method provides estimates with less bias but more variance than the $\mathcal{O}(N^{2})$ method.